President, tbk Creative & Founder

 Schiestel’s articles on digital marketing and the digital economy have appeared in The Globe and Mail, Financial Post, and The London Free Press.

-The new Canadian Anti-Spam Legislation came into effect on July 1st, 2017.
+The Canadian Anti-Spam Legislation made changes this year that came into effect on July 1st, 2017.
 This Town Hall will clarify and challenge some of the confusing and problematic aspects of the new Anti Spam Legislation.
 Email marketers are facing challenges understanding and complying with the current rules in place.
-Our panel of experts and pundits will set it […]
+Our panel of experts and […]